nci/gsky/Documents/ows/README.md

 (possibly even to add further capabilities in GSKY).

 This program is about as easy to learn as escaping from the path of an approaching hurricane.
-So, we used an example that shows the best evacuation paths in a city where more than half the population has no transport.
+So, we used an example that shows the best hurricane evacuation paths in a city where more than half the population has no transport.

 ArcGIS_Pro_Desktop_Tutorial.pptx
 ---